Fundraising for Coronavirus Relief: How You Can Help the Fight

 4. Donate to coronavirus relief efforts

-Another great way to help is by supporting organizations that are providing relief efforts to people and communities affected by the coronavirus.
+Another great way to help is by supporting organizations that are providing COVID-19 relief funds to people and communities affected by the coronavirus.
 By contributing to charities that are addressing the coronavirus impact, you can provide direct support to COVID-19 fundraising on a larger scale.

 Take action today with coronavirus fundraising

 Start coronavirus crowdfunding or find other ways to help during the COVID-19 pandemic.
 Getting ahead and helping now is key to making sure everyone is prepared for new developments.
 Whether you’re opting to go with fundraising options, like GoFundMe, or gathering supplies for care packages, it’s important to do something now to start the coronavirus fundraising process.

 - Coronavirus Relief for Seniors: Find Help During the Crisis